About Carl L. Marcellino

 5th Senate District (Parts of Nassau and Suffolk Counties)

-Senator Carl Louis Marcellino was elected to represent the Fifth Senate District on March 14, 1995 and serves as Majority Whip.
+Senator Carl Louis Marcellino was elected to represent the Fifth Senate District on March 14, 1995 and serves as Majority Whip and Chairman of the Senate Education Committee.

 From 1995 to 2008 he served in the capacity of the Chairman of the Senate Environmental Conservation Committee.
 Senator Marcellino has built a reputation as the champion of significant environmental legislation and has written over 100 environmental laws.
 His efforts have been recognized by the League of Conservation Voters and the Sierra Club, he has received numerous environmental awards including being named "Conservationist of the Year," by the Adirondack Council.
 He was the recipient of the "Honorary Sol Feinstone Environmental Award" from The State University of New York, College of Environmental Science and Forestry, and was named "Legislator of the Year" by both the Environmental Advocates and the Neighborhood Network.
 Senator Marcellino was honored by the New York State Bar Association and granted a legislative leadership award by the National Brownfield Association.